-(upcoming) Marine Oil Spills: On February 15, 2018, Lisa C. Fong, Kassie Seaby, and lawyers at West Coast Environmental Law will be presenting on marine spill legislation and the interface with Indigenous impacts.
-Registration will be available to EDRF lawyers and by invitation.
+Marine Oil Spills: On February 15, 2018, Lisa C. Fong, Kassie Seaby, and lawyers at West Coast Environmental Law presented on marine spill legislation and the interface with Indigenous impacts.
+Registration was available to EDRF lawyers and by invitation.

 CLE Legal Ethics and Commercial Law: on November 21, 2017, Lisa C. Fong discussed common ethical implications relating to confidentiality and technology.
 She explored scenarios involving crossing the Canada-U.S. border with electronic confidential and privileged information.

 CLE Self-Governing Professions 2017 Conference: On June 2, 2017, Angela Westmacott, Q.C. of Lovett & Westmacott and Lisa C. Fong of Ng Ariss Fong chaired CLEBC’s Self-Governing Professions 2017 Conference.